Background pattern

 • Signs of abnormal bleeding, e.g., from the skin or mucous membranes (ecchymosis) and low platelet count in the blood (thrombocytopenia).

-• Inadequate secretion of the hormone called ADH, causing water retention in the body and dilution of the blood, reducing sodium levels (inadequate secretion of ADH).
+• Increased secretion of the hormone called ADH, causing water retention in the body and dilution of the blood, reducing the amount of sodium (inadequate ADH secretion).

 • Increased levels of prolactin hormone in the blood.